thulab/iotdb-quality/docs/en/DataProfiling/QLB.md

 ## Usage

-This function is used to calculate Ljung-Box statistics $Q_{LB}$​ for time series, and convert it  to p value.
+This function is used to calculate Ljung-Box statistics $Q_{LB}$ for time series, and convert it to p value.

 **Name:** QLB